X-Raym/REAPER-ReaScripts/README.md

 - Scripts written for X-Raym
 - Scripts moded by X-Raym

+Download process :
+- For one script : click on one script, then click on the Raw button, then File > Save.
+- For the whole archive : click on Download Zip button on right

 Detailed Article :
 - REAPER Scripts : Take Properties Randomization => http://extremraym.com/reaper-randomisation-takes/